Exploring The Most Common Reasons For Divorce

 Substance use disorder (previously called substance abuse disorder)

-Addiction, whether to substances, gambling, or any other addictive behavior, can wreak havoc on a marriage.
+Addiction, whether to substances, gambling, or any other addictive behavior,can wreak havoc on a marriage.
 The destructive behaviors associated with addiction can create a toxic environment, often leading to divorce.

-Navigating marital challenges
+Navigating marital risk and challenges

 Just as we take preventative measures for physical health, the same should be done for marital health.
 Regular relationship "check-ups" can help detect and address issues before they escalate.
 These can be open and honest conversations, reading self-help books together, attending workshops, or seeking professional counseling.